yt-project/yt/doc/source/visualizing/plots.rst

 Adjusting the plot view axes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, all :class:`~yt.visualization.plot_window.PlotWindow` objects plot
-with the assumption that the eastern direction on the plot forms a right handed
-coordinate system with the ``normal`` and ``north_vector`` for the system, whether
-explicitly or implicitly defined.
-There are a number of ways the orientation of
+There are a number of ways in which the initial orientation of a :class:`~yt.visualization.plot_window.PlotWindow`
-the view can be adjusted.
+object can be adjusted.

 The first two axis orientation modifications,
 :meth:`~yt.visualization.plot_window.AxisAlignedSlicePlot.flip_horizontal`